cnp3/ebook/principles/reliability.rst

 Unfortunately, retransmission timers alone are not sufficient to recover from losses.
 Let us consider, as an example, the situation depicted below where an acknowledgment is lost.
-In this case, the sender retransmits the data segment that has not been acknowledged.
-However, as illustrated in the figure below, the receiver considers the retransmission as a new segment whose payload must be delivered to its user.
+In this case, the sender retransmits the data frame that has not been acknowledged.
+However, as illustrated in the figure below, the receiver considers the retransmission as a new frame whose payload must be delivered to its user.

    .. msc::